coder36/raspi-ansible/README.md

 The bootstrap playbook will install an ansible user, and give it the appropriate sudoers rights.

+    ssh 127.0.0.1  (selecting yes when asked about key fingerprint, password: raspberry)

+You need to do this to add an entry to the known hosts.

     cd ~/raspi-ansible
     ansible-playbook -i live bootstrap.yml -k     (provide password for pi user)

 From here on in, you will not need to provide a password.
 You have created effectively an ansible server, with the pi itself acting as a ansible node.